 Ash, Spills, and Humidity

-Besides direct contact, there’s gravity works.
-Anything airborne eventually falls down on the floor, or on the carpet.
+Besides direct contact, gravity works.
+Anything airborne eventually falls to the floor or onto the carpet.
 Pollen and dust are pretty good examples.

 Carpet Material and VOCs

 Additionally, the material of the carpet could be the culprit.
 The upper pile could be made from a material that attracts allergens.
 This gets worse with frieze or shag rugs.
-The padding, or lower layer, could also emit volatile organic compounds (VOCs) which are strong irritants to some people.
+The padding, or lower layer, may also emit volatile organic compounds (VOCs), which can be strong irritants to some individuals.

 What Happens if Your Carpet Is Loaded With Allergens?

-If you’re allergic to any of the substances residing inside your carpet, or to the carpet material, you might experience any of the following symptoms as you walk into the house.
+Suppose you’re allergic to any of the substances residing inside your carpet, or to the carpet material.
+In that case, you might experience any of the following symptoms as you walk into the house.

 - Sneezing